nazwhale/simple-site-template/README.md

 **`cd`? `open index.html`?**

 These are more terminal commands. `cd` means go into this folder (same as clicking on the folder). `open` is just like double clicking on a file.
-If you prefer you can click around to open `index.html` file, but if you learn some basics of moving around the command line you'll feel like a badass.
+If you prefer you can click around to open the `index.html` file, but if you learn some basics of moving around the command line you'll feel like a badass.

 [Here's a good little introduction to the command line video](https://youtu.be/mT9GE3pEm8I?t=6).